-Appendix 2 - Summary of the Long Term Share Plan (LTSP) principle features
+Appendix 2 - Summary of the rules of the Deferred Bonus Plan 2021

-The principal terms of the Lloyds Banking Group Long Term Share Plan 2020 (the 'LTSP' or 'Plan') are set out below.
+The principal terms of the Lloyds Banking Group Deferred Bonus Plan 2021 (the 'DBP') are set out below.
+Defined terms used in this Appendix shall have the meanings given in the DBP unless otherwise defined.